 With the current downturn in milk prices forecasted through 2018, dairy farmers are looking to decrease input costs and reduce economic risks.
 Erratic weather patterns have increased the risk of relying on annual cropping systems.
-Under these pressures, farmers who confine cattle or practice continuous pasture stocking are exploring management-intensive grazing strategies to reduce stored feed costs.
+Under these pressures, livestock farmers who confine cattle or practice continuous pasture stocking are exploring management-intensive grazing strategies to reduce stored feed costs.
+Farmers who are grazing, but are not utilizing pasture effectively have higher production costs, primarily in stored feeds which run about 50 percent of the total cost of production.
 As farmers consider options for keeping their farms viable, there will be a need for more education of grazing management concepts so farmers can meet requirements to capture those premiums.

-Each farmer will develop a plan tailor-made to their operation that accounts for differences in landowner goals, land base, soil type, forage species, livestock breeds and genetics and management practices.
-While each farm will have shared objective of maximizing forage intake through grazing, there will be differences in application from farm to farm.
-Each plan will focus on practices that optimize livestock performance, pasture quality and dry matter yield, and the efficiency of forage utilization on the individual farm.
+Each farmer develops a plan tailor-made to their operation that accounts for differences in landowner goals, land base, soil type, forage species, livestock breeds and genetics and management practices.
+While each farm has a shared objective of maximizing forage intake through grazing, there are differences in application from farm to farm.
+Each plan focuses on practices that optimize livestock performance, pasture quality and dry matter yield, and the efficiency of forage utilization on the individual farm.

 Ultimately, the implemented plan will meet each of the individual farmer’s quality of life goals as well as goals for the animals and land base.
 Eligible farmers can use the plan they create in class to apply for USDA Natural Resources Conservation Service (NRCS) funding to help cost-share a variety of grazing practices.